tuosuniversity/Vellum/Output/EN/2_The Structures of Thought/13_Quantum_Mindfulness_and_Perceptual_Reality.md

 ## Article 2

-### SEO-Optimized Title: Beyond the Mirror: How Consciousness Actively Shapes Your Reality
+### Beyond the Mirror: How Consciousness Actively Shapes Your Reality

 **The Philosophical Roots of Quantum Mindfulness: From Passive Observer to Active Creator**